 With the latest technology of automated punches a new era started to revolutionize the extraction process in order to achieve a higher yield of hair follicles on a daily basis and minimize the efforts for the medical team.
 Unfortunately a number of automated punches failed to individually meet the patients disposition in the past.
 This has been leading to a higher transection rate and a rising injury of grafts and was thus responsible for poor results.

-Dr. John P. Cole has continously been interested in advanced methods for hair transplant and started to develop an automated and motorized fue hair transplant device (tool) to reduce injury and transection in order to preserve the patient´s most valuable “treasure” and benefit from the easy and fast process of motorization.
+Dr. John P. Cole has continously been interested in advanced methods for hair transplant, minimise risks and started to develop an automated and motorized fue hair transplant device (tool) to reduce injury and transection in order to preserve the patient´s most valuable “treasure” and benefit from the easy and fast process of motorization.

 Follow us for a short presentation of the > PCID.